List of school districts in Kentucky

 All county districts operate schools from kindergarten through 12th grade.
 Most independent districts also do so; however, four do not operate high schools.
 These districts have agreements in place with one or more nearby school districts to allow their students to attend high schools in the other district(s).
 If a district does not operate high schools, the district(s) that its students will go to at that level will be noted below it.

+All school districts organized under Kentucky law are independent governments.
+There are no public school systems under Kentucky law dependent on another layer of government like a county government or a municipal government.

 The Department of Defense Education Activity (DoDEA) operates schools for military dependents at two major United States Army bases in Kentucky, Fort Campbell and Fort Knox.
 DoDEA has organized a Kentucky-specific district to administer the schools on those bases (although some of the Fort Campbell schools are physically located in Tennessee).